raspberrypilearning/sound-machine/en/step_3.md

 --- /code ---

-<mark>Needs sorting when library is ready</mark>
+--- /collapse ---

+--- collapse ---

+---
-Play a note and allow other actions to take place while it is playing:
+title: Play a note and allow other actions to take place while it is playing
+---

 --- code ---
 ---